Nick Pratto Player Props: Royals vs. Guardians

 Nick Pratto At The Plate

-- In 19 games this season (30.6%), Pratto has picked up an RBI, and in seven of those games (11.3%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Pratto has picked up an RBI in 30.2% of his games this year, with more than one RBI in 11.1% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.